Mortgage Recast Calculator

 - Recasting keeps your existing interest rate, which is valuable if your current rate is lower than today's rates.

 - Government-backed loans (FHA, VA, USDA) typically cannot be recast — this is mainly for conventional loans.
+Taking the time to follow this practice consistently produces noticeably better results compared to skipping it, even though it requires a modest additional investment of time or effort.

 - Compare recasting vs. refinancing: recast is cheaper and simpler but does not change your rate or term.
+Compare multiple options and calculate the total cost over the full expected lifespan rather than focusing only on the upfront purchase price.

 - Consider making extra payments instead if you want to shorten your loan term rather than lower your payment.
+Document each option with its specific features and total costs side-by-side to make an objective comparison rather than relying on memory or sales presentations.

 Frequently Asked Questions